-At this point, the puppies are eating Life's Abundance Dog Food, pig ears, porky puffs, bully sticks and a verity of raw bones!
+At this point, the puppies are eating PawTree & Life's Abundance Dog Food, pig ears, porky puffs, bully sticks and a verity of raw bones!
 They are also enjoying treats such as Life's Abundance Tasty Rewards Treats, pieces of cheese, cooked meat such as chicken, steak, etc.

 Week 6 - Big changes

 Week 7 - Our final week!

 All that remains this week is for plenty of great socialization experiences and final checks on health, vaccinations and microchips before we leave for our new homes.
-Our people are going to focus more on bell potty training, using our name when calling for food, and sleeping in our crate through the night, only getting up for a 2am potty break.
-As the week draws to a close, we will be entering the next fear period which means we will startle or jump at strange sounds and sights.
-Socialization MUST begin immediately.
+Our people are going to focus more on bell potty training, using our name when calling for food, and sleeping in our crate through the night, only getting up for a 2AM potty break.
 We’ve been introduced to the concept of sit, wait, heel (loose leash walking), crate training, potty training, manding, and resource guarding.
 The final concept of these tasks hasn’t been realized yet.
-Puppy Culture can help new families finish the training we’ve started
+Puppy Culture can help new families finish the training we’ve started.

 Week 8 - Critical Socialization Period

-Now that your precious puppy is home, the training must begin!
-They have been introduced to the concept of learning, but need daily training in order to be a well-behaved pet.
+Now that your precious puppy is home, training must begin!
+They have been introduced to the concept of learning, but need daily training in order to be well-behaved.
 So, what should you focus on this week?